-This French toast recipe combines sweet mandarin oranges with creamy ricotta for a delicious, protein-rich breakfast.
+This ricotta French toast recipe combines sweet mandarin oranges with creamy ricotta cheese for a delicious, protein-rich breakfast.

 Because mandarin oranges are in season this time of year, I thought I'd try something new: mandarin orange French toast.
 I hope you love this mandarin orange recipe as much as I do!

-Part-skim ricotta is one of my favorite cheeses, and I like how it adds some creaminess and moisture to the French toast without a ton of added sugar like maple syrup or fat like butter.
-So I decided to top my French toast with both the mandarin orange segments and a ricotta mixture.
+Part-skim ricotta is one of my favorite cheeses, and I like how it adds some creaminess and moisture to the ricotta French toast without a ton of added sugar like maple syrup or powdered sugar, or fat like butter.
+I decided to top my healthy French toast recipe with both the mandarin orange segments and a ricotta mixture.

-The ricotta adds protein to the French toast—so much so that when combined with the protein from the eggs and whole-grain bread, each serving of French toast offers 25 grams of protein, or half the daily value!
+The ricotta adds protein to the French toast—so much so that when combined with the protein from the eggs and milk in the batter and the whole-grain bread, each serving of French toast offers 25 grams of protein, or half the daily value!

 What are your thoughts on this topic?
 What are your favorite ways to eat mandarin oranges?